fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

 ## Tribal Knowledge
-Another aspect of the class that I really appreciated was how Phil taught us a lot of the spirit and tribal knowledge of doing CS research.
+Another aspect of the class that I really appreciated was how Phil taught us a lot of the spirit and tribal knowledge of doing CS research during his lively lectures.
 These were often presented as off-hand remarks while presenting the context or background of a paper, and provided insight into the zeitgeist of the time, the motivations and challenges that the paper authors faced, and what the authors went on to do in the future based on the impact (or lack of impact at that time) of their work.

-As someone who has not done a long-term research project with a faculty member but am thinking about possibly doing a Ph.D. in the future, all of these were valuable wisdom as they are not things that you can pick up easily yourself from reading past papers or books.
-In fact, it almost felt as if I had my own Ph.D. advisor at times, who sprinkled trinkles of advice each class.
+As someone who has not done a long-term research project with a faculty member but am thinking about possibly doing a Ph.D. in the future, all of these were very valuable wisdom which are not things that you can pick up easily yourself from reading past papers or books.
+In fact, it almost felt as if I had my own advisor at times.

+## Witness the Evolution of Systems Research
+As you read through the papers, you almost feel as if you are being put into the driver's seat and can see how systems research has matured and evolved over the past few decades.
+Seminal papers of the past tackled the most general problems, although many of them lacked implementations or proper benchmarks that would surely be grounds to be red-flagged and rejected from any systems conference today.
+Many of the more recent papers strive to anticipate and build for future changes in the computation landscape, have solid replicable implementations and evaluations, and are a lot more careful about anticipating and providing rebuttals for criticisms.

 ## Personal Attention for Projects
 I also really appreciated the personal attention that Phil and Val gave to us